Image Captions are Natural Prompts for Text-to-Image Models: Examples of Syn Images and Captions

 \subsection{Synthetic Images Generated by Different Captions.}

-We show the captions generated by different models of ViT-GPT2 and BLIP-2 and captioned on real data or coarse synthetic data (zero-shot setting) and the corresponding generated images with $\texttt{guidance scale}=2$, as shown in Table \ref{tab:caption and images}.
+We show the captions generated by different models of ViT-GPT2 and BLIP-2 and captioned on real data or preliminary synthetic data (zero-shot setting) and the corresponding generated images with $\texttt{guidance scale}=2$, as shown in Table \ref{tab:caption and images}.